MLxDB/home-page/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: #Welcome to ML for Data Management Group @ NTU
+title: ML for Data Management Group @ NTU
 hero_media: ntu.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.